Confidential Post-Traumatic Stress Disorder (PTSD) Assessment and Testing in Texas

 Avoidance behavior is a core symptom of PTSD; understanding what you avoid provides insight into the severity of the condition and the impact it has on your life.

-- Have you noticed changes in your mood or thoughts since the event?
+- Have you noticed changes in your mood or thoughts since the event(s)?

 - How do you react to sudden loud noises or unexpected situations?

-This helps identify hyperarousal symptoms, such as being easily startled or feeling on edge, which are common with PTSD and contribute to problems in daily functioning.
+This helps identify hyperarousal symptoms, such as being easily startled or feeling on edge.
+These symptoms are common in PTSD and contribute to problems in daily functioning.

 - How has your sleep been affected since the traumatic event?